syncfusion-content/asp.netwebforms-docs/aspnet/Diagram/Commands.md

 ---
 layout: post
-title: Explore the frequently used inbuilt commands
+title: Explore the frequently used Built-in commands
-description: How to explore and use the inbuilt commands?
+description: How to explore and use the Built-in commands?
 platform: aspnet
 control: Diagram
 documentation: ug